Frequently Asked Questions.

 Can we bring wood?

 Yes.
 You can certainly bring your own firewood for campfires.
 But if you don't want to shlepp it in, we deliver firewood right to your site: $20/rack (small wheelbarrow full).

 Furnishings: Cabins feature a queen bed with linens, AC/heat, half bath, fridge, microwave, kitchen table & chairs.
 The loft also includes two twin beds w/ linens upstairs, lots of room for air mattresses or cots.

-We provide cots upon request at no charge, and air mattresses of various sizes can be purchased in the store.
+We provide cots upon request at no charge.
+Air mattresses of various sizes can be purchased in the store.

-Kitchen: Cabins includes a charcoal Weber grill, picnic table, fire pit, two-burner electric cooktop, basic pots & pans with a few cooking utensils, dish soap & sponge, paper towels.
+Kitchen: Cabins includes a charcoal Weber grill, picnic table, & fire pit outside.
+Inside, coffee maker, two-burner electric cook top, basic pots & pans with a few cooking utensils, dish soap & sponge, paper towels.